rust-lang/book/src/ch06-01-defining-an-enum.md

 `None` are still variants of type `Option<T>`.

 The `<T>` syntax is a feature of Rust we haven’t talked about yet.
-It’s a generic type parameter, and we’ll cover generics in more detail in Chapter 10.
+It’s a generic type parameter, and we’ll cover generics in more detail in [Chapter 10][generics].
 For now, all you need to know is that `<T>` means that the `Some` variant of the `Option` enum can hold one piece of data of any type, and that each concrete type that gets used in place of `T` makes the overall `Option<T>` type